 Calculating your operating cash flow can illustrate just how solvent your company is at any given time.
 Some negative cash flow here and there doesn't always spell disaster, but you can certainly get a grip on trends that may indicate the direction of your business.

-Many of the best accounting software for small businesses have tools and programs to calculate OCF with ease.
+Many of the best accounting software for small businesses have tools and programs to easily calculate OCF.
 Get started today and discover what your cash flow situation looks like.